Coupling quintessence kinetics to electromagnetism: An original model for varying

-Therefore, the value of $\alpha$ throughout the cosmic history depends on the dynamics of the scalar source.
-In this work, the latter is identified as a quintessence field, which fuels the current accelerated expansion of the Universe, by choosing the appropriate Langrangian density $\mathcal{L}_{\phi}$ (as in section \ref{cosmology}).

-According to Eq.~\eqref{alpha}, varying $\alpha$ models can be framed within Variable-Speed-of-Light (VSL) cosmological models \cite{Barrow:1998df}.
+Varying $\alpha$ models can also be framed within Variable-Speed-of-Light (VSL) cosmological models \cite{Barrow:1998df}.
 Ref.~\cite{Bassett:2000wj} discussed how disformal transformations can be useful in describing the geometrical framework of VSL models, as an alternative to classically promoting ${c\mapsto c(t)}$.